!!!NM**The Rainbow Proportion

 Two inner circles form Rainbow Proportion

-It became clear to me that Stone Age man may have been aware of this Rainbow Proportion within the Celestial Proportion (below, inner blue and red circles) which comprises the full transformation cycle, because he found it reflected in his mathematics of circles within squares within circles…and then squaring his circles… and finding fundamental ratios as 14 : 11.
+It became clear to me that Stone Age humans may have been aware of this Rainbow Proportion within the Celestial Proportion (below, inner blue and red circles, outer blue celestial) which comprises the full transformation cycle, because they found it reflected in their mathematics of circles within squares within circles…and then squaring his circles… and finding fundamental ratios as 14 : 11.
 The proportion is not only conspicuously present in the design of Maeshowe, where it can be found in circular alignments of cell-corners (see below),

-but also in the Ring of Brodgar, where it is the relation of the stone circle proper and the outer perimeter of the ditch and it is even in the design of Stonehenge where it constitutes the earliest phase of the monument, that is, the ratio of the diameters of the Aubry Holes circle and the platform edge, 11 : 14, (86.43 : 110.0 m, Burl), with the bank within, but without the ditch, this was about 3000 BC, some 5000 years ago.
-Stonehenge’s early phase is roughly contemporary with Orkney .
+Also in the Ring of Brodgar the ‘Rainbow’ occurs, where it is the relation of the stone circle proper and the outer perimeter of the ditch and it is even in the design of Stonehenge where it constitutes the earliest phase of the monument, that is, the ratio of the diameters of the Aubrey Holes circle and the platform edge, 11 : 14, (86.43 : 110.0 m, Burl), with the bank within, but without the ditch, this was about 3000 BC, some 5000 years ago.
+Stonehenge’s early phase is roughly contemporary with Orkney’s start(l)ing efflorescence.

-This proportion even applies to an excavation drawing of two curb circles of cairn H at Carrowkeel (Ireland), again the double rainbow (and the theorem).
-Possibly a maternity clinic for the wintertime.
+This proportion even applies to an excavation drawing of two curb circles of cairn H at Carrowkeel (Ireland), again the double rainbow.
+Possibly a maternity clinic for the severe wintertime.

 To those who will maintain that people can build mathematically by intuition without knowing that they do, I would say that I am not un-sympathetic to that position when it would regard a single building and only few mathematical ratios would be involved; after all, I have proof that this mathematics is found elsewhere in nature and could be part of our innate knowledge of the divine, which mathematics is to a certain extent, think only of music and mathematical harmonies, but to find it again and again in distant, far apart places is at least remarkable.

 When 4 major works are obviously in accord with the theorem and, as in the case of Stonehenge, most relevant data can be translated into the model, yes, are key numbers and ratios of the model and consistent with the data from Orkney, where sometimes even the same lengths as at Stonehenge appear, then to maintain that coincidence is the overbearing factor as an ‘explanation’ defies statistical odds.
-‘Scientific scepsis’ can ruin valuable initiatives and is a scourge for the enthousiam to tackle the climate crisis.
+‘Scientific scepsis’ can ruin valuable initiatives and is a scourge for any enthusiasm to tackle the climate crisis by the establishment.

 The model’s perfect fit and meaning is irrefutable on the basis of the accepted scientific data, which are all provided by esteemed professionals.
 The only other option is a Divine Hand guiding them in the execution of the building and me in finding the mathematical key.